cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a3_anno_combine.md

     [[a2_2_anno_manual]]

 ---
-- at this stage, need to combine output files from any programs you ran locally into wherever you have compiled and are running TEUlt and the two conda environments
+- at this stage, have to combine output files from any programs you ran locally into wherever you have compiled and are running TEUlt and the two conda environments
 - this is pretty easy, there are just some naming conventions that have to be followed for each specific program, because the TEUlt scripts have hardcoded in some specific filenames to look for within the larger workspace folder system and it won't recognize other files as annotations to parse if they aren't named correctly

 program | file to get from outputs | rename to this | program info